Dia-git/Dia-git/README.md

 🎯 Junior Data Analyst | Bioinformatics MSc | Biology BSc | Health & Life Sciences Data 🧬 💻 📊

-I’m a **junior data analyst** with a background in **bioinformatics** and **academic publishing** (*Data-driven Publishing Specialist in AI & Big Data for Medicine & Public Health*), focused on transforming complex health and biological data into clear data stories with actionable insights.
+I’m a **junior data analyst** with a background in **bioinformatics** and **academic publishing** (*Data-driven Publishing Specialist in AI & Big Data*), focused on transforming complex health and biological data into clear data stories with actionable insights.
 I enjoy working across the full analytics workflow, from data cleaning and querying to visualization and storytelling.

 **Interest Areas:** Health analytics · Bioinformatics / Computational Biology · Public health · AI & Big Data in medicine